 Do not use force to close the glass sunroof from its raised position, otherwise the mechanism will be damaged.◀ To open and close Be sure that adequate clearance is maintained for the opening path of the glass sunroof; otherwise damage can occur.
-Observe the glass sunroof while it is closing, to make sure that no one is injured.◀ ▷ Push the switch backwards to the resistance point.
+Observe the glass sunroof while it is closing, to make sure that no one is injured. ▷ Push the switch backwards to the resistance point.
 The glass sunroof opens for as long as the switch is held in this position. ▷ Push the switch backwards past the resistance point.
 The glass sunroof opens automatically.
 Tapping the switch again stops the operation.
 The glass sunroof is closed in the same manner by pushing the switch forward.
 After the ignition has been switched off You can continue using the glass sunroof for a limited period as long as no one opens either of the doors.
 If a door is opened during operation, the opening/closing process stops immediately.
 When leaving the vehicle, remove the ignition key from the lock and close the doors.
-Otherwise children could operate the sunroof and injure themselves.◀ 33 GLASS SUNROOF, ELECTRIC ROLLER SUN BLIND Trap protection If, while closing, the glass sunroof encounters resistance within roughly the last 8 in/ 20 cm, the closing procedure is interrupted and the roof reopens.
-Despite the trap protection, be extremely careful that the travel path of the sunroof is not obstructed whenever it is closed.
-Otherwise, it is not guaranteed that the closing procedure will be interrupted, for instance if the obstructions offer very little resistance.
-You can disable the trap protection by pressing the switch past the pressure point and holding it.
-When closing the sunroof from the raised position, ensure that the travel path of the sunroof is not obstructed since the trap protection is not active in this position.
+Otherwise children could operate the sunroof and injure themselves.◀ CONTROLS GLASS SUNROOF, ELECTRIC ROLLER SUN BLIND Pinch protection system If, while closing, the glass sunroof encounters resistance within roughly the last 8 in/ 20 cm, the closing procedure is interrupted and the roof reopens.

+Despite the pinch protection system, make sure that the travel path of the sunroof is not obstructed whenever it is closed.
+Otherwise, it is not guaranteed that the closing procedure will be interrupted, for instance if the obstructions are thin.
+Closing without the pinch protection system: You can disable the pinch protection system by pressing the switch past the pressure point and holding it.
+When closing the sunroof from the raised position, ensure that its travel path is not obstructed, since the pinch protection system is not active in this position.
 Convenience operation For convenience operation using the remote control refer to page 26, for operation via the door lock refer to page 27.

 Manual opening and closing In the event of an electrical malfunction, you can also open and close the glass sunroof manually: - 1.
 Slide the cover panel towards the interior and remove it - 2.
-Move the glass sunroof in the desired direction using the hexagon wrench from the onboard tool kit, refer to page 126.
+Move the glass sunroof in the desired direction using the hexagon wrench from the onboard tool kit, refer to page 132.

 To open 1.
-Press the button in the handle, see arrow 1, the cap is unlocked 2.
+Press the button in the handle, see arrow 1; the cap is unlocked 2.
 Guide the roller sun blind towards the back.
 To close - 1.
 Use the handle to pull the roller sun blind forwards - 2.
 Engage the handle in the device, see arrow 2.
-OPERATION REPAIRS CONVERTIBLE TOP WITH INTEGRATED SLIDING SUNROOF
+CONTROLS CONVERTIBLE TOP WITH INTEGRATED SLIDING SUNROOF

-Opening and closing the sliding sunroof To close:
+Opening and closing the sliding sunroof To open: